julyndav/PowerBI/UK_National_Rail/README.md

 # Dashboard
 ## Overview Page:
 <ul>
-<li>Displays general ticket information: quantity, purchase methods, monthly ticket totals, and average price.</li>
+<li>Displays general ticket information: quantity, purchase methods, ticket totals, and average pricing.</li>
-<li>Highlights the number of stations covered, with a focus on the top 3 departure and arrival stations, their on-time performance, and revenue.</li>
+<li>Highlights the top 3 departure and arrival stations, their on-time performance, and revenue.</li>
 <li>KPIs and visuals to provide a summary of other key metrics.</li>
 </ul>
 <p></p>